Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Long-Term Strategies for Agile CRM

-Some say you can’t plan for the long-term when you follow an agile methodology.
+Many of you say you can’t plan for the long-term when you follow an agile methodology.

-But we’d think differently.
-We’d say recommend you enlist some long-term strategies and goals to not fall victim to surprises that most definitely can occur.
+First, we recommend you enlist some long-term strategies and goals to not fall victim to surprises that most definitely can occur.

 Unlike the tips we’ve given above, these strategies may take time to develop and enlist, and that’s okay.
 They will help you work towards ingraining agile CRM into your business model so that it’s just the way things are done.